Sedona Arizona Travel Guide: A Complete Weekend Itinerary in Red Rock Country

 - 291 ft elevation gain

-The Birthing Cave hike is a fairly easy hike.
+The Birthing Cave hike is fairly easy.
 About 15 minutes in you will see a wooden and wired fence and the trail is to the left of said fence.
 Once you get to the cave, make sure you have sturdy hiking shoes with traction as they can be hard to access without.

 While all opinions and recommendations are always my own, my content on this blog post may contain affiliate links for hotels I’ve traveled to, tours I’ve completed, and products I recommend.
 This means I get a small commission if you book a stay or purchase a product after clicking one of these links.
 As always, I am so thankful for your support and will continue to share the best properties, things to do, and items I love!